Political families of the Philippines: Duterte

 His son Rodrigo "Digong" Duterte, also a lawyer, who followed his political footsteps in Davao, became the 16th President of the Philippines after winning in the 2016 presidential election.
-Before becoming president, he was a mayor of Davao City for 22 years serving for seven terms.
+He served until 2022 Before becoming president, he was a mayor of Davao City for 22 years serving for seven terms.
 At 71, he is the oldest person to assume the presidency and the first to hail from Mindanao.

 Other prominent members of the Duterte family include Rodrigo's children: Sara Duterte, Paolo Duterte, and Sebastian Duterte.
-Sara Duterte is now serving as the 15th Vice President of Philippines after being successfully elected in May 2022 in tandem with Bongbong Marcos who won the presidency by landslide votes.
+Sara Duterte is now serving as the 15th Vice President of Philippines after being elected in May 2022 in tandem with Bongbong Marcos who won the presidency by landslide votes.
 Prior to becoming the vice president, Sara Duterte was the mayor of Davao City having taken it over for the second time from her father when the latter ran for the presidency in 2016.
 She previously held the mayorship in 2010 replacing her father who at the time on his third term and likewise served as vice mayor to his father in 2007.
-While Paolo Duterte is the incumbent Davao City 1st District Representative since 2019 and former Deputy Speaker of the House for Political Affairs.
-Paolo Duterte previously served as his father's vice mayor in 2013 and later as her sister's vice mayor in 2018.
-Sebastian Duterte, who ran unopposed, replaced Paolo as vice mayor in 2019 and ultimately replaced Sara as mayor in May 2022 elections.
+Paolo Duterte is the incumbent Davao City 1st District Representative since 2019 and former Deputy Speaker of the House for Political Affairs.
+He previously served as his father's vice mayor in 2013 and later as her sister's vice mayor in 2018.
+Sebastian Duterte, who ran unopposed, replaced Paolo as vice mayor in 2019 and replaced Sara as mayor in May 2022 elections.
 The mayorship of Davao City has been held continuously by the Dutertes since 1988 except for one term in 1998 until 2001 where Rodrigo was succeeded at the end of his third term by his vice mayor Benjamin de Guzman.